opensearch-project/sql/docs/experiment/ppl/general/identifiers.rst

 A regular identifier is a string of characters that must start with ASCII letter (lower or upper case).
 The subsequent character can be a combination of letter, digit, underscore (``_``).
 It cannot be a reversed key word.
 And whitespace and other special characters are not allowed.

-For Elasticsearch, the following identifiers are supported extensionally:
+For OpenSearch, the following identifiers are supported extensionally:

-1. Identifiers prefixed by dot ``.``: this is called hidden index in Elasticsearch, for example ``.kibana``.
+1. Identifiers prefixed by dot ``.``: this is called hidden index in OpenSearch, for example ``.kibana``.
 2. Identifiers prefixed by at sign ``@``: this is common for meta fields generated in Logstash ingestion.
 3. Identifiers with ``-`` in the middle: this is mostly the case for index name with date information.
 4. Identifiers with star ``*`` present: this is mostly an index pattern for wildcard match.